flowgrammer/riffle/readme.md

 Unregisters the *onOutput callback*, if previously registered to handle output from the stream.

-The *onOutput* method returns the stream for chaining.
+The *offOutput* method returns the stream for chaining.

 ### stream.offOutput callback